praveen1664/easy-machine-learning/README.md

 * [somoclu](https://github.com/peterwittek/somoclu) Massively parallel self-organizing maps: accelerate training on multicore CPUs, GPUs, and clusters, has python API.
 * [HDBScan](https://github.com/lmcinnes/hdbscan) - implementation of the hdbscan algorithm in Python - used for clustering
 * [visualize_ML](https://github.com/ayush1997/visualize_ML) - A python package for data exploration and data analysis. **[Deprecated]**
-* [scikit-plot](https://github.com/reiinakano/scikit-plot) - A visualization library for quick and easy generation of common plots in data analysis and machine learning.
+* [scikit-plot](https://github.com/reiinakano/scikit-plot) - A visualization library for quick and Easy  generation of common plots in data analysis and machine learning.
 * [Bowtie](https://github.com/jwkvam/bowtie) - A dashboard library for interactive visualizations using flask socketio and react.
 * [lime](https://github.com/marcotcr/lime) - Lime is about explaining what machine learning classifiers (or models) are doing.
 It is able to explain any black box classifier, with two or more classes.
 * [PyCM](https://github.com/sepandhaghighi/pycm) - PyCM is a multi-class confusion matrix library written in Python that supports both input data vectors and direct matrix, and a proper tool for post-classification model evaluation that supports most classes and overall statistics parameters